 #Step 1: Enable Notifications and Remove Battery Restriction

-Go to Settings > Apps > Facebook > Notifications and confirm notifications are on.
-Return to the Facebook app info screen, tap Battery, and switch from Optimized to Unrestricted.
-This single change is the most impactful fix on Android 13 and Android 15.
+Go to Settings > Apps > Facebook > Notifications and confirm alerts are enabled.
+Back out to the Facebook app info screen, tap Battery, and change Optimized to Unrestricted.
+This single change is the most impactful fix on Android 13 and 15.

 #Step 2: Clear the Facebook App Cache

-Go to Settings > Apps > Facebook and confirm Background Data is allowed.
-Samsung One UI, Xiaomi MIUI, and OPPO ColorOS all have a separate background data toggle that is independent of battery optimization.
+Go to Settings > Apps > Facebook > Mobile data & Wi-Fi and turn on both Background data and Unrestricted data usage.
+Samsung One UI, Xiaomi MIUI, and OPPO ColorOS each have a separate background data toggle that is independent of battery optimization, and turning off mobile data saver on those skins is a common blocker.

-If that path doesn’t match your phone, search “background data” in Settings.
-It appears within the Facebook app info screen on most Android versions.
+If that path does not match your phone, search “background data” in Settings.
+The toggle appears inside the Facebook app info screen on nearly every Android version.

 #Step 4: Reinstall Facebook

-Long-press the Facebook icon, tap Uninstall, then download fresh from the Play Store.
-Takes about 3 minutes.
-This forces a clean push notification token, fixing mismatch errors that appear after major OS updates.
+Long-press the Facebook icon, tap Uninstall, then download a fresh copy from the Play Store.
+This takes about three minutes on a typical connection.
+Reinstalling forces Android to generate a clean push notification token, which fixes the mismatch errors that appear after major OS updates.

 #Facebook Shows a Badge but No Lock Screen Alert?

 This is a specific failure mode.
-The app-level count updates fine, but system-level delivery to your lock screen is blocked.
+The in-app unread count updates fine, but system-level delivery to your lock screen has been cut.

 On iPhone, go to Settings > Notifications > Facebook and enable both Lock Screen and Banners.
-On Android, open notification settings for the Facebook app and set On Lock Screen to Show.
-One toggle is all it takes.
+On Android, open notification settings for the Facebook app and set On Lock Screen to Show all notification content.
+One toggle is usually all it takes.

 #When the Problem Is on Facebook’s End

-If multiple social apps are dropping alerts simultaneously, a system-level cause is likely.
-Our guides on Instagram notifications not working and Slack notifications not working cover identical battery and permission fixes.
-The Snapchat notifications not working on iPhone guide adds useful iPhone-specific comparison points.
+If multiple social apps are dropping alerts simultaneously, a system-level cause is more likely than a Facebook outage.
+Our guides on Instagram notifications not working and Slack notifications not working cover the same battery and permission fixes from a different angle.

 #Bottom Line